Knotx/knotx-fragments-chrome-extension/README.md

 ```

 ### Components
-The components structure look like this:
+The components structure in the main concept look like this:

 ```
 •